twisted/twisted/docs/core/development/policy/coding-standard.rst

 Strings
 -------

-All strings in Twisted which are not interfacing directly with Python (e.g. ``sys.path`` contents, module names, and anything which returns ``str`` on both Python 2 and 3)  should be marked explicitly as "bytestrings" or "text/Unicode strings".
+All literal strings in Twisted which contain binary data must be prefixed with ``b`` (for bytestring).
-This is done by using the ``b`` (for bytestrings) or ``u`` (for Unicode strings) prefixes when using string literals.
+String literals not marked with this are "native/bare strings", which are Unicode text strings.
-String literals not marked with this are "native/bare strings", and have a different meaning on Python 2 (where a bare string is a bytestring) and Python 3 (where a bare string is a Unicode string).
+The ``u`` prefix for text strings was required to maintain Python 2 and 3 compatibility, but this is no longer required in new code.

 .. code-block:: python

-    u"I am text, also known as a Unicode string!" b"I am a bytestring!"
+    u"I am text, also known as a Unicode string!"
-    "I am a native bare string, and therefore may be either!"
+    "I am a native bare string, and also Unicode!" b"I am a bytestring!"

-Bytestrings and text must not be implicitly concatenated, as this causes an invisible ASCII encode/decode on Python 2, and causes an exception on Python 3.
+Bytestrings and text must not be implicitly concatenated, as this causes an exception.

 Use ``+`` to combine bytestrings, not string formatting (either "percent formatting" or ``.format()``).